lccortez/oic/insight/getting-started/create-a-model/create-a-model.md

 ## Task 3: Create Identifiers

 Finish your Draft Model by creating an Identifier and attach the Identifier to each of your created  Milestones.
+As taught open your Identifier tab and enter the names of each Identifier you wish to create.

-1. The Identifier name is  **Order Number**,  for Milestone select  **Order Received**, the Data Type is **String**.
+1. The Identifier name is  **Order Number**,  for Milestone dropdown select  **Order Received**, the Data Type dropdown is **String**.
 2. Click "Assign to Another Milestone" and add the remaining 4 Milestones: **Backordered**, **Discount Applied**, **Shipped** and **Order Completed**
 3. Save your Draft Model.
 You will receive a confirmation that states "Successfully saved the changes."